 - To timely detect all errors, risks, wastage, etc., especially risks involving compliance with state requirements.

-In addition, the cost of human resources also involves an extremely important and sensitive relationship, which is the relationship between an enterprise and its employees:
+In addition, the cost of manage employment relations also involves an extremely important and sensitive relationship, which is the relationship between an enterprise and its employees:

 - Is the salary policy clear and fair?

 - Is the salary policy capable of controlling and promoting responsibility and productivity?